unlim-it/docs.bosonprotocol.io/src/docs/advanced-topics/gas-fees.md

 Hence each block has a theoretical maximum number of transactions that it can contain.
 If there is surplus Gas, it is returned to the sender.

-**Gas Price** controls the upper limit of a trade execution order.
+**Gas price** controls the upper limit of a trade execution order.
 Each execution of a contract instruction consumes a fixed amount of cost.
 When a transaction has not been executed and the Gas is exhausted, the contract execution is terminated and rolled back.
 Gas can be exchanged with Ether.
 It